matthewbegun/loco/README.md

 ## want

-- initial
-    - [ ]  `Dockerfile` to produce a useful baseline container (NB - VERY LARGE)
-    - [ ]  `devcontainer.json` to use that container in codespaces
-    - [ ]  shell scripts build container locally, push container to registry (hub) and run container locally with bind mounts
 - then
     - play with `devcontainer.json` templates/features to see if their is a better way (think about handling project requirements/not having to host images)
     - customise codespace experience using `devcontainer.json`, `.vscode` and github dotfiles